wazuh/wazuh-documentation/source/pci-dss/policy-monitoring.rst

     [SSH Configuration - Root login allowed {PCI_DSS: 2.2.4}] [any]
     f:/etc/ssh/sshd_config -> !r:^# && r:PermitRootLogin\.+yes;

-In our :ref:`OSSEC Wazuh fork <installation>`, the Rootcheck rules use this syntax in the rootcheck name: **{PCI_DSS: X.Y.Z}**.
-Meaning that all rootchecks already have the PCI DSS requirement tag.
+In :ref:`Wazuh <installation>`, the rootcheck rules use this syntax in the rootcheck name: **{PCI_DSS: X.Y.Z}**, mapping all rootchecks to their relevant PCI DSS requirement.

 Use cases
 ---------

-In order to check the security parameters of SSH (and meet the requirement 2.2.4), we have developed the rootchecks ``system_audit_ssh``.
-In our example, when OSSEC runs the Rootcheck scan, it is able to detect some errors in the SSH configuration.
+In order to check SSH security settings and help meet requirement 2.2.4, we have developed the rootchecks ``system_audit_ssh``.
+In our example, when Wazuh runs a rootcheck scan, it is able to detect certain security deficiencies in the SSH configuration.

 .. code-block:: console